 The first case of monkeypox in humans was seen in 1970, and thousands of cases of monkeypox have been reported in central and western Africa.

 Most cases in other parts of the world have been linked to travel to central or western Africa or to animals imported from there.
 The only other significant outbreak in the United States occurred in 2003, when 47 cases were identified in six Midwestern states.
 All 47 reported that they had contact with pet prairie dogs.
 The prairie dogs had been infected after being kept near small rodents imported from West Africa.

 2. How contagious is monkeypox?

-The CDC says people can contract the virus through contact with an infected animal (a bite or scratch), an infected human (via body fluids or lesions) or contaminated materials, including bedding and clothes.
-Respiratory droplets containing the monkeypox virus can travel only a few feet, so prolonged face-to-face contact is required for airborne infection.
+Monkeypox is mostly spread by contact with the lesions of an infected person or with clothes or bedding that have been contaminated.
+Respiratory droplets containing the monkeypox virus can travel only a few feet, so prolonged face-to-face contact is required for infection.

 3. What are the symptoms of monkeypox?